nexsol-technologies/spring-cloud-gateway-plugins/spring-cloud-gateway-filters/README.md

 ### Recaptcha

 The filter `Recaptcha` verifies and validates a CAPTCHA score using Google's reCAPTCHA.
-Useful to non authenticated AIP's, offering a simple layer of protection with CAPTCHA.
+Useful to non authenticated API's, offering a simple layer of protection with CAPTCHA.

 usage: